100% of your donation will go toward MHS student college scholarships

 To current MHS seniors seeking financial aid: Don’t sell yourself short!
 High school is one of the most stressful times of your life, and you deserve recognition for your accomplishments.
 Scholarships are there for your benefit and organizations like MSF want to see you succeed.
 Apply!

-What do you remember best about being at Montclair High School and living in Montclair?
+What do you remember best about being at MHS and living in Montclair?

 One of the best things about Montclair High School and the town of Montclair itself is that people are genuinely supportive of one another.
 Students, teachers, parents, and neighbors are interested in what others are doing in their community and want each other to succeed.
 I’ll always feel like Montclair’s got my back!